protob/stacks-comparison/crud-starter-pickard-apps/react/crud-app-sqlite-tanstack-shadcn/frontend/README.md

-Of course, here is the updated, comprehensive technical documentation for the `crud-app-sqlite` frontend codebase.
-This new `README.md` reflects the integration of `shadcn/ui` and other changes based on the provided source files.

----

 # (Technical Documentation) Items App - Frontend

 **This document serves as a detailed technical guide for developers (human or AI) interacting with the `crud-app-sqlite` frontend codebase.
 Its purpose is to provide a comprehensive understanding of the architecture, design system, state management, and development practices.**